n-rosati/CIS4820/readme.txt

 9, Client-Server Flags
 ----------------------
-Flags were added so the user can identify if the program is running as a client or a server.
+Flags were added so the user can identify if the program is running as x client or x server.
 The -client flag sets the variable netClient equal to 1.
 The -server flag sets the variable netServer equal to 1.
 They are initially set to 0.